jdx/mise/docs/configuration/settings.md

 import Settings from '/components/settings.vue';
 </script>

 The following is a list of all of mise's settings.
-These can be set via `mise settings set`, by directly modifying `~/.config/mise/config.toml` or local config, or via environment variables.
+These can be set via `mise settings key=value`, by directly modifying `~/.config/mise/config.toml` or local config, or via environment variables.

 Some of them also can be set via global CLI flags.